 If all else fails, have some games ready to keep you occupied.
-Crossword puzzles on your tablet are a great diversion, and can be done while listening to music.
+Crossword puzzles on your tablet are a great diversion and can be done while listening to music.
 If you’re traveling with a friend or partner, try one of the pass and play games apps.
 Nothing like a little competition to pass the time!

 Tips for sleeping on an overnight flight

-Secure your valuables for peace of mind during a overnight flight
+Secure your valuables during a overnight flight

 Wallet, cash and other valuables:

-don’t leave these in the overhead compartment.
-Most flights now require credit cards for on board purchases.
-You don’t want to be scrambling for your wallet, when the flight attendant comes by with the beverage cart!
+We keep these items close for obvious reasons, but you might also consider that most flights now require credit cards for onboard purchases.
+You don’t want to be scrambling for your wallet when the flight attendant comes by with the beverage cart!

 - Sleep mask – again, experiment with what is comfortable for you.

 - Kindle Paperwhite – Yes, you can read on your tablet, but for long stretches of reading, an ereader is better on your eyes.
-Plus the battery on these devices lasts for weeks!
+Plus, the battery on these devices lasts for weeks!
 Load up your kindle with library books or choose one of the kindle free books available on Amazon.

 - Some flights have outlets built into the seats, but I pack an Anker external battery charger just in case.
 And make sure you’ve included a charging cable in your flight bag.